Western Union quizzed by EU on money transfer activities

-BRUSSELS - U.S. money transfer services provider Western Union has been questioned by antitrust regulators over its activities in Europe, focusing on whether agreements with its agents are anti-competitive.
+BRUSSELS, Feb 23 - U.S. money transfer services provider Western Union has been questioned by antitrust regulators over its activities in Europe, the company said on Tuesday.

-The company, which has agents in more than half a million locations worldwide, said it had been contacted by the EU antitrust enforcer.

 “Western Union is cooperating with the European Commission following a request for information on the company’s business in Europe,” spokesman Daniel Diaz said in an email.